uppteam

 The Science Behind Neuroarchitecture

-First of all, it is essential to understand that the human brain constantly tries to decode the surroundings – light, color, form, sound, temperature, and air.
+The human brain constantly processes its surroundings – light, color, form, sound, temperature, and air.
 All these elements can stimulate diverse neurological responses.
 In particular:

 Core Principles